bufbuild/plugins/.github/ISSUE_TEMPLATE/plugin-request-for-buf-schema-registry.md

 What is the latest version, and where did you get this value from?

+**Does the plugin have default options?**

+We're mainly interested if there is a default set of options that should be set.

 **Does this plugin have runtime dependencies?**

 Example, the generated code for the `protoc-gen-connect-go` plugin has a runtime dependency on the Go module: